duckdb/duckdb-web/docs/data/partitioning/partitioned_writes.md

 ## Partitioned Writes

-When the `partition_by` clause is specified for the [`COPY` statement]({% link docs/sql/statements/copy.md %}), the files are written in a [Hive partitioned]({% link docs/data/partitioning/hive_partitioning.md %}) folder hierarchy.
+When the `PARTITION_BY` clause is specified for the [`COPY` statement]({% link docs/sql/statements/copy.md %}), the files are written in a [Hive partitioned]({% link docs/data/partitioning/hive_partitioning.md %}) folder hierarchy.
 The target is the name of the root directory (in the example above: `orders`).
 The files are written in-order in the file hierarchy.
 Currently, one file is written per thread to each directory.

 ```text
 orders